ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 The wind direction, speed and turbulence can be changed to test their effect on flight behaviour.
-The following settings changes the wind so that it blows towards the South at a speed of 10 m/s.
+The following settings changes the wind so that it blows from the South at a speed of 10 m/s.

 ::